jronallo/microdata_schemaorg_example/source/code4lib.html.md

 places rather than to their current services.
 We could be giving exact geographic coordinates for a hospital which was demolished or no longer in operation!
-Also, this is a new metadata facet that may not already being captured in a way that would be easy to convert to Schema.org types.
+Also, this is a new metadata facet that may not already be captured in a way that makes it easy to convert to Schema.org types.
 Some retrospective and ongoing work would be needed to choose the correct type for every building.
 For now NCSU has made the decision, that will likely get revisited,